mcharb54/double-dealer/src/pages/archives/2019-09-03_a-thousand-head-of-cattle.md

 title: A THOUSAND HEAD OF CATTLE
 writer: William Saphier
 ---
+<h1 style="text-align: center; font-weight:bold; color: inherit;">Editors Note</h1>

+William Saphier was a Romanian-born poet.
+According to poets.org, he served as associate editor for _Others_, a monthly modernist magazine he coedited with Alfred Kreymborg.
+The magazine, under Saphier and Kreymborg, published the early poetry of T. S. Eliot, Marianne Moore, Ezra Pound, and Wallace Stevens.
+The story below appeared in the February 1921 issue of _The Double Dealer_.

+<h1 style="text-align: center; font-weight:bold; color: inherit;">******</h1>

 My grandfather drove a thousand head of cattle from northern Maldova, through the plains of Valachia, across the Danube to the front at Plevna.
 The war was at its fiercest, Osman Pasha was getting desperate, and the besieging armies needed food.